Understanding the Potential Dangers of Erythritol: Debunking the Heart Attack and Death Claims

 A key fact not lightly discussed in the study is that eating and drinking sweetened erythritol products is not the only way erythritol enters the bloodstream.Our body itself isvia pentose phosphate(PPP) produces erythritol.
 Simply put, pentose phosphate helps the body make DNA and RNA.
 The end product of this process is compounds that fight dangerous free radicals.
 These compounds are called antioxidants, and erythritol is one of them.
 Researchers have called erythritol “Sweet antioxidant」。

-Kelly Johnson-Arbor, a medical toxicologist and medical director of the National Capital Poison Center, told The Epoch Times: “Because high blood sugar levels can lead to increased oxidative stress, some studies Researchers believe that erythritol actually acts as an antioxidant to prevent oxidative stress and could be a good sugar substitute for people with diabetes.
-But the results of this study suggest that erythritol is beneficial to people with diabetes and other It could be harmful to people at risk for heart disease.”
+Kelly Johnson-Arbor, a medical toxicologist and medical director of the National Capital Poison Center, told The Epoch Times: “Because high blood sugar levels can lead to increased oxidative stress, some studies Researchers believe that erythritol actually acts as an antioxidant to prevent oxidative stress and might be a good sugar substitute for people with diabetes.
+But the results of this study suggest that erythritol is beneficial to people with diabetes and other It might be harmful to people at risk for heart disease.”

 However, the higher circulating erythritol levels in the study subjects may be due to their chronic disease state.